Jaylen Brown On Fire as Celtics Face Uncertain Playoff Seeding - CLNS Media

 Payton Pritchard, Grant Williams and White have shared the court in staggered second units alongside Brown and Daniel Theis, with the Celtics beginning to focus in on Theis as a starter after initially plugging in Williams in the first full effort without Robert Williams III against Miami.
 Brown and Tatum trade rests late in the first and third quarters, key windows for Brown to facilitate as his touches continue to outpace White’s by 59.1 to to 49.2 per game.

 Encouragingly, Brown has settled into Udoka’s quick-decision offense, either turning the corner toward the basket or dumping off a pass with an average of 3.68 seconds per touch of his last nine games.
 That outpaces other Celtics ball-handlers like Tatum, White and Marcus Smart over that stretch.

 Brown has posted at least five assists in four of his last five games, six to Al Horford, five to Smart, four to Pritchard and four to Theis.
 White and Williams scored 33 points on Wednesday, with 14 more from Pritchard as Boston’s current rotation looks at least ready on the offensive end to sustain without Williams III after a sloppy start against Miami.

 “I didn’t have one assist,” Brown said in Denver late last month.
 “People might’ve gotten on me about that earlier in the season, but playing the right way.
 Drawing doubles.
 Making the right plays and the ball is falling in the net.
 So continuing to be ourselves and play the right way and getting good team wins and just taking what the game give you.
 You can’t control that teams are guarding you certain ways, you’ve just got to play basketball and that’s what we’re doing.”

 Udoka told CLNS at shootaround over the weekend that the Celtics’ starters will be dictated by a playoff matchups and made it sound like Boston will play out its schedule and rise as high in the standings as possible until the team’s seeding is set.
 The Celtics’ win over Washington momentarily positioned the team into the No. 2 seed by 0.5 games over Milwaukee and Philadelphia, while Toronto’s loss to Miami that night effectively clinched home-court advantage in the first round.
+Finding some cohesion is important for the new starting unit, too.

 Boston projects to secure tiebreakers over its two remaining competitors in the standings, with Chicago, Toronto and the 7-8 matchup that’s forming around the Cavaliers hosting the Hawks, Hornets, or Nets.
 A matchup against the Raptors would raise the question of Boston’s vaccination status, vaguely addressed by Brown, Horford and Udoka, who all said the team will be ready to play anywhere in the postseason.
 COVID-19 vaccination is required to cross the border into Canada.
 Brown, Horford and Tatum stayed home from the team’s trip to play the Raptors last week.

 Tatum confirmed he’s vaccinated in the preseason, while Brown and Horford didn’t address the question, Brown on Sunday citing his NBPA vice president status despite others in the same role discussing their own status.

-The Celtics will need their full component of depth to compete in a hypothetical Raptors series without Williams III, and with days until any player would need to start their two-week vaccination process and be ready for a Game 3 north of the border, the team declined to comment when ESPN asked about their status.
-Miami and Milwaukee, by contrast, confirmed their full availability.
+The Celtics will need their full component of depth to compete in a hypothetical Raptors series without Williams III, and with any player needing to start their two-week vaccination process within days to be ready for a Game 3 north of the border, the team declined to comment when ESPN asked about their status.
+Miami and Milwaukee, by contrast, confirmed their full availability for games in Toronto.

 “I think his growth has been big,” Udoka said of Brown’s run with the postseason looming.
 “Not only from a scoring standpoint, but getting those assists up, and he’s understanding, as well, it’s not just Jayson that’s doubled.
 He’s going to see crowds every night and when you’re scoring 24-25 per game, teams are going to load up on you as well, and so he’s improved in that area vastly.”